petter-holmberg/cpp-ref/classes.md

         // Copy assignment operator utilizing swap (pass by value, more elegant in C++03 but ambiguous together with move assignment operator in C++11)
         T& operator=(T temp)
         {
-            using std::swap;
             swap(temp);
             return *this;
         }
     };

-    // Non-member swap as std template specialization namespace std
+    // Non-member swap as std template specialization, calling the member swap namespace std
     {
         template <>